RPC-like Non-Termination #

 - CyclicityDerivation.instMembershipChaseNode = { mem := fun (cd : CyclicityDerivation obs rules) (node : ChaseNode obs rules) => node ∈ cd.toChaseDerivationSkeleton }

-We restate the growing property using vocabulary available for ChaseDerivationSkeletons.
+We restate the growing property using suffix vocabulary available for ChaseDerivationSkeletons.

 The result of a CyclicityDerivation is infinite due to the growing property.